 - 1. To procure a Task Order Contract, the Agency must establish a Selection Committee (Committee).
 The Committee must be composed of those individuals the Agency determines to be qualified to make an informed decision as to the most competent and qualified firms.
-The Committee shall consist of no less than 3 voting members and the OSE Project Manager as a non-voting member. - Committee members are subject to the Ethics, Government Accountability and Campaign Reform Act of 1991.
-Committee members should become familiar with the requirements of this act and avoid any conflict of interest. - a.
-The Agency must have all committee members sign a Confidentiality & Conflict of Interest Policy (SE-614), as a means of advising them of their responsibilities. - b.
-Moreover, the Agency must have any other person involved in the decision-making process sign an SE-614.
-For example, if the Agency Head is not a member of the Committee but has final say over the Committee's decision, the Agency Head must sign an SE-614.
-The same is true for members of a Board of Trustees. - c.
-The Committee must comply with the Freedom of Information Act (FOIA); however, committee members must not disclose confidential information derived from proposals and negotiations submitted by competing offerors during the selection process.
+The Committee shall consist of no less than 3 voting members and the OSE Project Manager as a non-voting advisory member.
+The voting members of the Committee shall be state employees or considered to be state employees.
+For the purpose of meeting this requirement, members of Agency Boards, acting in their official capacity, are considered state employees. - 2.
+Committee members are subject to the Ethics, Government Accountability and Campaign Reform Act of 1991.
+They should become familiar with the requirements of this act and avoid any conflict of interest. - a.
+The Committee Chair must require each member to sign an SE-614 stating that they have read and understand those standards of conduct and that they do not have an actual or apparent conflict of interest relating to the proposed acquisition.
+Other persons involved in the process must also sign an SE-614.
+For example, the Agency Head is not a member of the Committee but has final say over the Committee's decision, so they must sign a SE-614.
+The same is true for members of a Board of Trustees and administrative associates who assist in document preparation and handling - b.
+If a Committee Member has an actual or apparent conflict of interest related to a proposal under evaluation, the Chair must remove that member and, if a sufficient number of voting members do not remain, request the Agency Head to replace them with another. - c.
+If a Committee Member has a current or past relationship with an Offeror but does not believe the relationship creates a conflict of interest or is not sure, the member must notify the Committee Chair of the relationship for a determination as to whether an actual conflict of interest exists. - 3.
+The Committee must comply with the Freedom of Information Act (FOIA); however, committee members must not disclose confidential information derived from proposals and negotiations submitted by competing Offerors during the selection process.
 There is a summary of the requirements of this act in Chapter 1.